TodePond/TodePondDotCom/wikiblogarden/genocide/coming-out/pros-and-cons/readme.md

 <span class="pro">✅ Your friends tell you "you are so beautiful qween". 🤗</span>

-<span class="con">❌ Crippling trauma from conversation therapy that weighs you down even after all these years. 🫨</span>
+<span class="con">❌ Crippling trauma from conversion therapy that weighs you down even after all these years. 🫨</span>

 <span class="pro">✅ You're tall and have a strong jawline. 🤗</span>